Quixoty/quixoty-test4.github.io/_posts/2020-08-13-mixed native hedges (part 1).md

 **Value to wildlife**
 <br><br>
-There is no doubt that mixed native hedges are beneficial to ecology.
-They can provide food through berries and nuts for birds and mammals, as well as food for pollinators as the hedge flowers.
+There is no doubt that mixed native hedges are beneficial to wildlife.
+They can provide food through berries, nuts and pollen - for birds,  mammals, and pollinators.
 Foliage provides shelter and allows wildlife to safely move throughout the hedge.
 [image wildlife in hedge/berries/nuts]

 {% capture notice-1 %}